wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento2/old/faq/does-the-plugin-support-Magento-2-Commerce.md

 read_more: "."
 ---

-If you encounter issues or require assistance please contact [integration@multisafepay.com](mailto:integration@multisafepay.com)
+If you encounter issues or require assistance, email [integration@multisafepay.com](mailto:integration@multisafepay.com)